 Current VR technology is magical, yet we have to be realistic about where the industry is today.
 There are still limitations like screen resolution and input that make some tasks, especially reading and writing text, quite difficult.
 In the future, as the displays approach 8K per eye and input problems are solved, this will no longer be a concern and having the nearly infinite amount of screen real estate afforded by immersive displays will become the dominant form of consumption.

-Starting September 4th, a select group of expert creators will embark on a new kind of learning adventure.
+A select group of expert creators will embark on a new kind of learning adventure.
 Students from continents around the globe will get together twice per week in the social VR campus to learn expert-level VR development from Alex and each other.
 Instead of driving through traffic, sitting in a dusty classroom, and forcing their eyelids open, students in Axon Park will embark on “learning journeys” from the comfort of their own homes.
 They will explore learning content spread along a path in the virtual environment where they’ll get hands-on, engage with content and discuss what they’ve experienced.
 This new model of learning allows us to bring the vast sea of existing 2D and 3D content into an immersive space where students will be highly engaged and excited to learn.
 As part of this first course we will also explore hosting live sessions in the Unreal Engine 4 editor itself, using VR Mode where students can work together remotely.
 This whole suite of immersive tools will be used to help students build Epic portfolio pieces and meet many of the industry’s top creatives and professionals during Q&A and mentoring sessions.
 Cheers to the Immersive Learning Era!

 We love meeting fellow creators, educators and entrepreneurs who are passionate about this future and want to be part of the revolution.
 The application submission deadline for the upcoming VR master class is Aug 17th, and we’d love to invite you to be part of it!
 Learn more